Can Chickens Eat Pumpkin Seeds? Everything You Should Know!

 Other Seeds Recommended for Chickens

 These seeds and grains provide unique nutritional benefits, making them excellent alternatives to Pumpkin seeds for variety and balanced nutrition.
-You may consider them while replacing Pumpkin seeds for chickens:
+You may consider them while replacing them for chickens:

 - Sunflower Seeds: Rich in healthy fats and protein, sunflower seeds promote energy, feather health, and overall growth.
 For best results, opt for unsalted, raw, or roasted seeds.